Jwesley11/100-days-of-code/log.md

 **Link to work:** Everything is available in the CS50 IDE for right now.
 May start updating files individually.
 Not sure how that will work moving forward.

+### Day 6: October 6, 2018

+**Today's Progress**: Been reading through the Git Basics today, so that I can try to understand how to use this system a bit better.

+**Thoughts:** CS50 is all done, except for a final project.
+I don't know what I want to create for that yet.
+Going to move on to reading and taking notes on the YDKJS books tomorrow.

+**Link to work:** N/A